 I am grateful for every step towards healing.

 And I am thinking of all kinds of positive things that happened during the day, even if those things were small things like the sun shining, my dinner, etc. Don’t give up if you don’t notice the difference immediately, it takes time to reset your mindset.

-First thing in the morning - Water & Smoothie
+waking up in the morning - Water & Smoothie to reduce concussion symptoms

 When I wake up, the first thing I do is think about some positive things.
 This can mean anything – things you’re grateful for, things that make you happy, the people around you, you name it.
 After that I will drink 2 glasses of water, it gives your body the energy and you will stay hydrated.
 I follow it up with 2 pieces of fruits and most important for me, my green miracle smoothie!

 1 teaspoon flaxseeds

 1 teaspoon chia Seeds